alikaragoz/DaisyChain/README.md

 DaisyChain
 ----------

 **DaisyChain** is a micro framework which makes UIView animations chaining dead simple.
-It uses the exact same interface you are familiars with.
+It uses the exact same interface you are familiar with.

 #### Chaining made simple
 We all have seen or written code which looks like this: